zclewell/cs410project/README.md

 ## Installation:
   Required programs: Python, pip
   Required packages: metapy, scrapy, pytoml, tqdm
-  To install and run this software you must first download Python/pip.
-Once that is complete you can install the required packages (metapy   for indexing and scrapy for web crawling.
+  To install and run this software, you must first download Python/pip.
+Once that is complete, you can install the required packages (metapy for indexing and scrapy for web crawling).

   ## Use:
   ### Command Line interface
-  In order to use the cli search tool you need to navigate to the 'data' directory of this project and run the 'run_query' python script.
+  In order to use the cli search tool, you need to navigate to the 'data' directory of this project and run the 'run_query' python script.
   This command take 3 arguments:

   * **Search Type:** User must enter: 'all', 'courses', 'news', or 'profile' as the second argument of their query.
 Each section returns results only from these sections of the website.

   * **Number of results:** User must enter an integer as the third argument of their query.
-The algoritm will return no more results than this value (if there are not many good matches the program may return less than this amount)
+The algorithm will return no more results than this value (if there are not many good matches, the program may return less than this amount)

   * **Query:** The last argument is the query the user would like to search for.
-If you would like to include more than a single word in your query you must wrap the entire query in quotation marks.
+If you would like to include more than a single word in your query, you must wrap the entire query in quotation marks.

   **Example:**